h-yung/tweet-getter-analyzer/README.md

 This app uses [Twitter API v.2](https://developer.twitter.com/en/docs/twitter-api) and a pretrained TensorFlow model.
 Requests are routed via a server so as to protect tokens/keys/secrets.

 **Tech used**: Node, Express, vaguely MVC architecture (but not quite), and node-fetch for http reqs from server (yep, not axios).
-Front end built with React, CanvasJS used for visualization.
+Front end built with React, CanvasJS used for visualization; comes with basic tooltip.

 **Current:**